 CAFETERIA: All meals are served cafeteria style and the order for lining up outside the cafeteria at all three meals will be "first come, first served."
 School clothes must be worn at lunch.
 At other meals, inappropriate wear includes tank tops, headgear and cut-offs.
-Shoes and socks must be worn.
-Students are not allowed to take food outside of the dining room.
+Shoes must be worn.
+Students are not allowed to take food or dishes outside of the dining and kitchen area, including to the residential areas.
 To emphasize the value of community, students are discouraged from using phones or other electronic devices at meals.